 4. Japanese food, in all of its variety!

 Japan is a nation of foodies, and it’s no surprise, with Japan holding 31 Michelin Star restaurants – more than any other country in the world!
 The streets are lined with delicious, easily accessible and affordable options such as sushi, tempura, soba, okonomiyaki (think a mix between a pancake and pizza) and, in some regions, takoyaki (fried octopus balls).
 Robata, or Japanese grills, are very popular and kaiseki dinners provide another artful, delicious experience.
 If you are a noodle lover like Bev, Zen and I, Japan is certainly the center of the high-quality noodle universe—ramen (although originally from China), soba and udon abound!
 For those who travel to Osaka, Jamie highly recommends a small but busy little restaurant located in Nanba called Houzenji Shiawase Ramen (perfect for pork lovers!).

 5. Japan’s Unique Service Culture (“Omotenashi”)

 Based on our many Lynch family travels to Japan, we are most impressed with the country’s sweeping, intrinsic sense of service/hospitality.
 Japan’s level of high-touch service (omotenashi) is fully integrated into its Shinto/Buddhist-centered culture.
-Very difficult to describe to someone who has never visited this land, omotenashi is something that must be experienced, an almost intangible sense of personal service that is extended with the utmost sincerity, grace and respect.
+Very difficult to describe to someone who has never visited this land, omotenashi is something that must be experienced, an almost intangible sense of personal service that is extended with the utmost sincerity, grace, and respect.
 Our Lynch family’s stays at iconic Tawaraya and Hiiragiya ryokans in Kyoto are perfect representations of omotenashi.
 When departing these amazing luxury ryokans, the respective proprietress and staff escort us to the entrance alleyway, stand in a line, bow and wish us all safe travels.
 Inevitably, when glancing back from our vehicle, the full staff is still in line and bow again when they see us looking back.